 When it comes to securing a Functional Medicine practitioner job, we all know that the interview process plays a critical role.
 At a time when public demand is mainstreaming Integrative and Functional Medicine and the number of opportunities within the field are consistently on the rise, being able to adequately demonstrate your skills and expertise is crucial.

 This is where we come in.
-At Integrated and Functional Connections, we’re the leading-edge healthcare staffing firm that specializes exclusively in Integrative and Functional Medicine career placements.
+At Integrated Connections, we’re the leading-edge healthcare staffing firm that specializes exclusively in Integrative and Functional Medicine career placements.
 I’ve been doing this since 2009, and I’ve seen my fair share of Functional Medicine candidates either make or break it within the interview process.

 Crafting Your Career Story